Total Risk Awareness

 Develop a Resilient Supply of Materials and Services

-Your ERP system, warehouse, third-party logistics, and suppliers are all vulnerable to some form of failure.
-Build resilience into your system now to avoid disruptions in production.
+Your ERP system, storage, third-party logistics, and suppliers are all vulnerable to some form of failure.
+Build resilience into your system now to avoid disruptions to services and production.

 2